-- 1. Diaphragm forces at corners of openings shall be investigated and shall be developed into the diaphragm by new or existing materials. - In addition to the demand-capacity ratios of Section A111.4.2, the demand-capacity ratio of the portion of the diaphragm adjacent to an opening shall be calculated using the opening dimension as the span. - Where an opening occurs in the end quarter of the diaphragm span, the calculation of vuD for the demand-capacity ratio shall be based on the net depth of the diaphragm.
+1. Diaphragm forces at corners of openings shall be investigated and shall be developed into the diaphragm by new or existing materials.

+- 2. In addition to the demand-capacity ratios of Section A111.4.2, the demand-capacity ratio of the portion of the diaphragm adjacent to an opening shall be calculated using the opening dimension as the span. - 3.
+Where an opening occurs in the end quarter of the diaphragm span, the calculation of $v_u D$ for the demand-capacity ratio shall be based on the net depth of the diaphragm.

 [BS] A111.5 Diaphragm shear transfer.
-Diaphragms shall be connected to shear walls with connections capable of developing the diaphragm-loading tributary to the shear wall given by the lesser of the following formulas:
+Diaphragms shall be connected to shear walls and new vertical seismic force-resisting elements with connections capable of developing the diaphragm-loading tributary to the shear wall or new seismic force-resisting elements given by the lesser of the following formulas:

-$$V = 1.2S{D1}C{p}W{d}$$ (Equation A1-13)
+$$V = 1.2S{D1}C_pW_d$$

-using the $C_p$ values in Table A1-C, or
+using the C_p values in Table A111.5, or

-$$V = v{\mu}D (Equation A1-14)$$
+$$V = v{\mu}D$$